 Creating a plan that prepares your family for a life of financial security is top-of-mind for many people.
 This often means managing the impact taxes have on your finances.
 Options like cash value life insurance can provide unique tax benefits that may be helpful both during your life and after you've passed on.
 Funds inside cash value life insurance can grow tax-deferred, and it might be possible to access your cash value without taxation through loans and withdrawals.
 And, of course, beneficiaries typically don't pay income tax on a death benefit.

 But as with chocolate cake, it's possible to have too much of a good thing.
-When a contract is classified as a modified endowment contract (MEC), the rules get more restrictive.
+When a contract is classified as a Modified Endowment Contract (MEC), the rules get more restrictive.

-What is a MEC?
+What is a Modified Endowment Contract (MEC)?

 When using